Scott Jones, CEO

 Melinda has worked with the Archery Trade Association, Congressional Sportsmen’s Foundation, Field & Stream, Outdoor Life, National Sporting Library & Museum, Outdoor Channel, The Land Report, Southern Group of State Foresters, and Assoc. of Consulting Foresters.

-Lauren Ward, Ph.D., J.D., Dir. of Stewardship Initiatives
+Lauren Ward, Ph.D., J.D., General Counsel & Director of Regulatory Affairs

 Pete Williams, Magazine Editor